Lenger3/Mobility_Data_App/README.md

-# application_1
+# Data_Banana

 A new Flutter project.
+This project collect data for about mobility classification.
+Which use Inertial Measurement Unit (IMUs).

 ## Getting Started